 Cons

-Unreasonably expensive; the permanent 5GHz backhaul band is unavailable to clients in wired backhaul setup
+Unreasonably expensive; the permanent 5GHz backhaul band is unavailable to clients in a wired backhaul setup

 No web-based Remote Management, limited Wi-Fi and network settings, few free features; mobile app (with a login account and even subscriptions) is required to be useful